SCoRE Sets: A Versatile Framework for Simultaneous Inference

-and their theoretical quantile is identical to $q_\alpha^e$.
-The only difference is that in the definition of the quantile they use $"<"$, which is irrelevant since in their probabilistic model the cumulative distribution function of $\mathfrak{T}_{b_\Delta^+, b_\Delta^-}(G)$ being continuous.
-Thus, our eT based on SCoPE sets generalizes the testing strategy proposed in \cite{Dette:2021bio}. \end{remark}
+and their theoretical quantile is identical to $q_\alpha$.
+The only difference is that in the definition of the quantile they use "$<$", which is irrelevant as in their model the cumulative distribution function of $\mathfrak{T}_{a+\delta, b-\delta}( G ) $ is continuous. \end{remark} \begin{remark} Using Remark \ref{rmk:WeakerUpperBound} and comparing the assumptions of Theorem \ref{thm:Dette_Generalized} and \ref{thm:Equiv_2sides} we can conclude that the assumptions to get an equivalence test that asymptotically controls the FWER requires much weaker assumptions than in a relevance test, i.e., $\hat\mu_N$ needs to satisfy a ULT only on $\mu^{-1}_{\{a+\delta\}} \cup \mu^{-1}_{\{b-\delta\}}$, while Theorem \ref{thm:Dette_Generalized} requires a ULT on an $\tilde\eta$-thickening of $\mu^{-1}_{\{a-\delta\}} \cup \mu^{-1}_{\{b+\delta\}}$. \end{remark}